google/WebFundamentals/src/content/en/showcase/2017/within.md

 aligned with the top of the TextBitmap mesh (see centering in [text-bitmap.js](https://vr.with.in/archive/text-sdf-bitmap/text-bitmap.js) update).
 If you change the text for any of those objects later, and the height of that object changes, you will also need to recalculate those positions.
-Here only the y-position of the text is modified, but one opportunity of working in 3D is that we can push and pull the text in the z-direction, as well rotate around the x, y and z axis.
+Here, only the y-position of the text is modified, but one opportunity of working in 3D is that we can push and pull the text in the z-direction, as well as rotate around the x, y and z axis.

 ## Conclusion